19hours/sg-statutes/Acts/Financial Advisers Act.md

 (g) the conviction of any person for any offence under this Act;

-(h) the conviction of any licensee for any offence, whether in Singapore or elsewhere;
+(h) the conviction of any licensed financial adviser for any offence, whether in Singapore or elsewhere;

 [1/2009 wef 26/11/2010]